Numerical algorithm and complexity analysis for diagonalization of multivariate homogeneous polynomials: Introduction

 The remainder of this paper is organized as follows.
-We describe Harrison's theory of centers and the diagonalization algorithm in Section~\ref{sec:center}.
-The descriptions and analysis of the algorithm are presented in two parts: the criterion of diagonalizability is given in Section~\ref{sec:criteria}; The diagonalization process and determination of orthogonality and unitarity are provided in Section~\ref{sec:diagonalize}.
-We compare the computational complexity of this algorithm to other existing techniques in Section~\ref{sec:compare}.
-Lastly, a summary of major findings is provided in Section~\ref{sec:summary}.
-We provide additional numerical results in Appendices~\ref{app:cost} and~\ref{app:no_terms} to validate our theoretical analysis.
+We show Harrison's center theory and a diagonalization algorithm in Section~\ref{sec:center}.
+The criterion of diagonalizability is described in Section~\ref{sec:criteria}.
+The diagonalization process and the determination of orthogonality and unitarity are discussed in Section~\ref{sec:diagonalize}.
+We compare its computational complexity with other diagonalization techniques in Section~\ref{sec:compare}.
+Lastly, major findings are summarized in Section~\ref{sec:summary}.